HANDBOOK FOR WASHINGTON SENIORS

 Handbook for Washington Seniors: Legal Rights & Resources (2016, 2nd Edition) is available:

-Each chapter and resource list from the 2012 edition has been reviewed and updated to reflect current Washington State and federal law.
-You'll find information on Medicare, patient's rights, social security, pensions, age or disability discrimination, raising grandchildren, consumer issues, end-of-life issues, elder abuse, and much more.
+In this 2nd edition, you'll find information on Medicare, patient's rights, social security, pensions, age or disability discrimination, raising grandchildren, consumer issues, end-of-life issues, elder abuse, and much more.

 ABOUT THE WORK